vfiruz97/vfiruz97.github.io/EXPERIENCE.md

 ### **Kobe.ai**

 A tool for automatic generation of personalized video content.
-**Role:** Full-stack Developer (Flutter, WebSocket, Headless Browser)

 **Responsibilities and Achievements:**